 Second: the name is important for the product design.
 It needn’t be spectacular.
 Marsotto Edizioni always refers to the century-old family tradition.

 Third: every brand requires a distinguishing factor.
 Material, Carrara marble, and a uniform style interlink the 40+ products.
-This is the merit of Art Director James Irvine working hand in hand with Mario Marsotto and his wife Constanza Olfi. „Our products are timeless“ says Constanza Olfi describing the brand style.
+This is the merit of Art Director James Irvine working hand in hand with Mario Marsotto and his wife Costanza Olfi. „Our products are timeless“ says Costanza Olfi describing the brand style.